Lexington CoDA

 If you're searching for a coda meeting in Lexington, ky, it's helpful to find a CoDA meeting that can provide the necessary support and guidance.
 Here are some measures you can take to locate codependency support groups;

-You can find meetings of the Lexington CoDA at places of worship like churches, synagogues, and temples, as well as at community facilities like the Lexington Town Hall.
-Finding a support group in the Lexington region should be the first step toward recovery; but, having personal support and an awareness of the problem are also crucial.
+Try looking up Lexington CoDA gatherings at places of worship like churches, synagogues, and temples, or at community centers like the Lexington Town Hall.
+Finding a meeting in the Lexington area is the first step toward recovery, but having personal support and understanding is also important.

 CoDA Support Group